Library Borrowing Privileges for Visitors

 Report address changes to Library Account Services, (206) 543-1174.

-Fines and billing charges are assessed to encourage prompt return of materials.
+Fines are assessed to encourage prompt renewal and return of materials.
 Fines apply all days and all hours, even if the library is closed, and are assessed after an item is overdue.
 Fees are levied to defray the costs incurred by the Libraries in billing, processing sanctions and other activities related to the recovery of material.

 |1-20 days overdue||$.50/day|

-Reserve Materials and loans of less than 3 days:
+Reserve Loans and loans of less than 3 days

 Appeal of Library Charges